elchief84/flutterstrap/README.md

-# Responsive Container
+# Flutterstrap

-**responsive_container** is a package to create responsive layouts in flutter projects.
+**Flutterstrap** is a package to create responsive layouts in flutter projects.
-Thinked to handle responsive layouts in Flutter web projects, it works for any platform.
+Designed to handle responsive layouts in Flutter web projects, it works for any platform.

 **Inspired to [Bootstrap](https://getbootstrap.com) framework**